hickory-dns/hickory-dns/bin/README.md

 Trust-DNS provides a binary for hosting or forwarding DNS zones.

 This a named implementation for DNS zone hosting.
-It is capable of performing signing all records in the zone for server DNSSec RRSIG records associated with all records in a zone.
+It is capable of performing signing all records in the zone for server DNSSEC RRSIG records associated with all records in a zone.
 There is also a `named` binary that can be generated from the library with `cargo install trust-dns`.
 Dynamic updates are supported via `SIG0` (an mTLS authentication method is under development).

 ## Features